reahl/reahl/reahl-doc/doc/declarativemigration.rst

    differ from names chosen automatically by PostgreSQL in the past.

-   This means that all of the following need to be dropped, and recreated with their new names:
+   This means that all of the following need to be dropped, and recreated with their new names: primary keys, foreign keys and indexes.
-    - primary keys
-    - foreign keys
-    - indexes

  * All our Elixir classes used joined table inheritance (where they did indeed inherit).
    Perhaps yours do too...
 In this case, Elixir automatically created a column on the table